raspberrypilearning/Funny-Face-Follower/en/step_2.md

 ## Facial recognition with Scratch

-For this activity, we’re going to use a special version of Scratch created for just this reason!
+For this project, we are going to use a special version of Scratch created for just this reason!
 You can open this special fork of Scratch any time by following [this link](https://machinelearningforkids.co.uk/scratch3/){:target="_blank"} to make your own machine learning projects.

-Unfortunately, because this version of Scratch is a bit different to the normal one - if you want to be able to save your work, you’ll need to download your project to your computer and re-open it in the special version of Scratch when you want to use it again.
+This version of Scratch is a bit different to the normal one, so if you want to be able to save your work, you will need to download your project to your computer and reopen it in the special version of Scratch when you want to use it again.
 --- task ---

-If working **online**, open the [starter project](https://machinelearningforkids.co.uk/scratch3/){:target="_blank"} in Scratch.
+If you are working **online**, open the [starter project](https://machinelearningforkids.co.uk/scratch3/){:target="_blank"} in Scratch.

-As this project requires connection to the cloud based machine learning engine, offline work is not possible.
+As this project requires connection to the cloud-based machine learning engine, offline work is not possible.

-You should see the normal looking Scratch environment, with a couple of small differences.
-You'll notice there is no 'Remix' button and you cannot log in as usual.
+You should see the normal-looking Scratch environment, with a couple of small differences.
+You will notice that there is no **Remix** button and you cannot log in as usual.

 --- /task ---

-Once you’ve followed the link above, you should be able to see a brand new, empty Scratch project, just like you're used to - the cool part comes when we add some Extensions that are only included in this special fork of Scratch.
+Once you have followed the link above, you should be able to see a brand-new, empty Scratch project, just like you're used to - the cool part comes when we add some extensions that are only included in this special fork of Scratch.

 --- task ---
-The two extensions we want to enable are **Video Sensing** and **Face Detection** - add them both now.
+The two extensions that we want to enable are **Video Sensing** and **Face Detection**.
+Add them both now.

 ![image showing Video Sensing extension tile](images/vision-extensions.JPG)